Peugeot E-3008 Review & Prices

 There’s plenty of storage in the cabin, but alternatives get a bigger boot

 There are plenty of clever storage solutions around the cabin.
 Both the front and rear door bins are big enough to store large bottles of water, but only the front ones have a felt lining.
 You also get a pair of cupholders, huge under-armrest storage that can be chilled, and another big space beneath a nicely damped cover under the screens.
-There are also a couple of USB slots for charging your devices.
+There are also a couple of USB slots for charging your devices, although it’s easy to miss the wireless phone charging pad in the front, so tucked away is it.

 Space in the back seats

-Those in the back won’t feel hard done by either, because there’s loads of room despite the sloping roof.
-Even taller passengers will find their knees won’t bang the seats in front and their hair won’t brush the headliner, though the floor is a bit high, which lifts your thighs off the seat cushion and could make things a little uncomfortable on long journeys.
+Those in the back won’t feel hard done by either, because there’s enough room despite the sloping roof.
+Taller passengers will find their knees a bit close to the backs of the front seats, but their hair won’t brush the headliner.
+The floor is a bit high, which lifts your thighs off the seat cushion and could make things a little uncomfortable on long journeys.

 It’s a bit tight for three across the back and, with the outside passengers pushed towards the door, they will find their head resting on the roof.